debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 ### Choosing Between Programs

 Ultimately, you have to follow your heart.
 You're only going to get one PhD (hopefully), and it's a huge commitment of time, energy, and money.
-You don't want to have any regrets, so while it's good to ask others for advice, it's ulimately up to you!
+You don't want to have any regrets, so while it's good to ask others for advice, it's ultimately up to you!

 When I was deciding between programs, I found this video about making [hard choices](https://www.ted.com/talks/ruth_chang_how_to_make_hard_choices?language=en) very helpful.
 In a nutshell, when faced with equally good options, you can consider such a choice as an opportunity for self definition.
 What kind of person do you want to be?
 The kind of person who went to University A?
 Or University B?